CVE-2025-27212

 Executive summary

-A critical command injection vulnerability in Ubiquiti UniFi Access devices poses a severe risk of unauthorized remote code execution for attackers with management network access.
+A critical command injection vulnerability in Ubiquiti UniFi Access devices allows unauthenticated attackers to execute arbitrary code.

 Vulnerability